BlackBears/alanduncan.me/posts/2014-02-26-pro-patria-pro-pueris.markdown

 ###Inattention###

 Nothing that is unattended-to develops in a positive way.
-As the universe tends toward chaos, inattentive parenting yields disordered kids.
+Just as a closed system tends toward chaos, inattentive parenting yields disordered kids.
 Children need direction, gentle nudges in the right direction, discipline, consistency, and help with goal-setting.
 Trusting schools and recreational soccer clubs to do the long-term work of child development is misplaced.
 Parents must simply make development of their children their top priority.
 Are you reading about child psychology?
 Are you doing thier homework with them?
-Are you reading books or playing with your iPad?
+Are you reading books yourself; or are you playing with your iPad?
 Are you looking out keenly for their strengths?
 Are you modeling for them the behaviors that will equip them for success?

 What's good for kids is good for our country.